tylerlrhodes/blog2/content/posts/A-Summary-of-Girards-Triangular-Desire.md

 desire.
 Girard states that the hero of internal mediation offers his "sacrifice" to the god in order that the god might not enjoy it.
-Here, Anselmo pushes his beloved into his mediator's arms in order to arouse his desire and triumph over the rival desire.
-However Anselmo's plan fails in this case, leading to his downfall.
+Here, Anselmo pushes his beloved into his mediator's arms in order to arouse his desire and triumph over the rival mimetic (imitated) desire.
+Anselmo's plan fails however and leads to his downfall.

-[re-work]

 The imitative nature of the working of desire has been expanded upon by others.
-In a later work of Girard's, *Things Hidden Since the Foundation of the World*, one of the interviewers, a psychiatrist, Jean-Michel Oughourlain, analyzises mimetic theory with Girard.
+In a later work of Girard's, *Things Hidden Since the Foundation of the World*, one of the interviewers, a psychiatrist, Jean-Michel Oughourlain, analyzes mimetic theory with Girard.
 This doctor goes on to incorporate this model of desire into his practice of psychiatry and medicine, offering credence to the concept of imitative desire and its operation in internal and double mediation.